EAP

 -

-The supplicant carries out a hash on the password and sends this hashed password to the RADIUS server as its response.
+The supplicant computes a hash of the password and sends the result to the RADIUS server.

 -